 UPDATED September 9, 2015

 Below is information about state gun laws in Georgia.
-A restraining order or criminal conviction may make it illegal for an abuser to have a gun.
 However, in addition to these state-specific laws, there are also federal gun laws that could apply.
 To fully understand all of the legal protections available, it is important that you also read the Federal Gun Laws pages.

-Please consider getting in touch with a domestic violence advocate in your community for more information on gun laws in your area.
-Please click on the Where to Find Help tab at the top of this page to find domestic violence organizations and lawyers in your area.
+WomensLaw.org strongly recommends that you get in touch with a domestic violence advocate or lawyer in your community for more information on gun laws in your area.
+To find an agency, please go to the GA Where to Find Help page.

 Georgia law says that if a person has been convicted of any of the following crimes, s/he cannot have or buy a gun:

 Federal laws, which apply to all states, also restrict a person's right to have a gun if s/he has been convicted of certain crimes.
 Go to Federal Gun Laws to get more information.

 Misdemeanor and felony records are open to the public, but they are not always easy to access.
 If you know the exact courthouse where the abuser may have been convicted, you can go to the courthouse and ask the clerk of court for access to those records.

 Federal law specifically prohibits possession of a firearm if the person is convicted of any felony or of a domestic violence misdemeanor.
 Criminal records that would make a person ineligible to purchase a firearm are also kept in the National Instant Criminal Background Check System (NICS).
 However, no one other than law enforcement officials and licensed firearm sellers are allowed to search the NICS.
 Your local police department may be willing to search NICS for you if you ask, but they are not required to do so.

 To read more about the NICS, please see the question, What will happen if the abuser tries to purchase a gun?